 22. Streaming Devices*

-We only saw this listed for one cruise line, but it caught our attention.
-With the prevalence of streaming services like Apple TV, Netflix, Amazon Prime and Hulu, travelers might be tempted to cruise with streaming devices -- such as Amazon's Fire TV Stick or Google's Chromecast -- that attach to their in-cabin TVs.
+According to Disney Cruise Line's website, streaming devices are not allowed onboard their ships.
+With the prevalence of streaming services like Apple TV, Netflix, Amazon Prime, and Hulu, travelers might be tempted to cruise with streaming devices -- such as Amazon's Fire TV Stick or Google's Chromecast -- that attach to their in-cabin TVs.

 23. Metal Detectors